 The program has no employees.
 Claims are filed by members/brokers with Clear Risk Solutions, who has been contracted to perform program administration, underwriting, claims adjustment, and loss prevention for the program.
-Fees paid to the third-party administrator under this arrangement for the year ended December 31, 2018, were \$2,809,430.
+Fees paid to the third-party administrator under this arrangement for the year ended December 31, 2020, were \$2,651,954.
+The Port of Kennewick had no material claims in 2020.